-Option Description for the Oracle database.
+Option Description Corrupt blocks (advanced option) Recovers corrupt blocks only, and not the entire database.
+To use the Corrupt blocks only option, you must set the DB_BLOCK_CHECKSUM initialization parameter to TYPICAL for the Oracle database.
 The database must be in a mounted or open state.
 Validate database (advanced option) Validates the database only if the option is selected during a corrupt blocks recovery Recovery mode Lists recovery modes for the Point-in-Time (PIT) and Flashback Database (FRA) recovery types.
-Select an optic from the Recovery mode list.
+Select an opt from the Recovery mode list.
 Recovery modes and values provides more information.
 Recovery value Specifies the SCN, log sequence number, or timestamp, depending on which recovery mode is selected.
 Open the database with resetlogs after recovery Select this option to open the database after the recovery.
 Clear this option to enable a roll-forward operation to recove the database with archive log transactions.
 Run user-defined script at beginning of restore (advanced option) Specifies the name of a script that runs at the beginning of the restore.
 The preprocessing script must be in the / avamar/etc/scripts directory on the client.
 Exit restore if script fails (advanced option) Stops processing the script when the script returns a non- zero status code.
-Run user-defined script at end of restore (advanced option)) Specifies the name of a script that runs at the end of the restore.
+Run user-defined script at end of restore (advanced option) Specifies the name of a script that runs at the end of the restore.
 The postprocessing script must be in the / avamar/etc/scripts directory on the client.
 Exit process with script failure exitcode (advanced option) Exits the script with an exitcode from the script rather than with the standard avoracle exitcode.
 Show Advanced Options Displays advanced options.